FunkoWon/CRUD/Readme.md

 ## Notes

-The app is still in progress.
+The project is still in progress.
 Some parts of the current code may need cleanup, especially the delete task logic and some input validation.
 The main purpose of the project is to practice Python basics, file handling, JSON storage, and command-line menus.